PROFESSORS AND RESEARCHERS

 Role and mission:

-After defending his doctoral thesis in 2013 on the sporting experience of the body in situations of disability, Rémi Richard was recruited in 2015 to the UFR STAPS (Faculty of Sports Science) at the University of Montpellier.
-He is responsible for the PESAP Master's 2 program in "Prevention, Health Education, and Physical Activity."
+After defending his doctoral dissertation in 2013 on the physical experience of sports for people with disabilities, Rémi Richard was hired in 2015 by the Department of Sports Science and Physical Education at the University of Montpellier.
+He is the program director for the Master’s 2 in PESAP (Prevention, Health Education, and Physical Activity).

 Research topics: